hewiefreeman/GopherGameServer/README.md

 The Java, C++, and C (possibly more with some help) client APIs will be made after completing version 1.0 and the JavaScript client API.

 # Installing
-First install the server:
+Installing the server:

     go get github.com/hewiefreeman/GopherGameServer

-Then install the dependencies:
+Installing the dependencies:

     go get github.com/gorilla/websocket
     go get github.com/mssola/user_agent